Vamsi0069/Interview-Question/AWS/AWS interview questions.md

 * Automated backups, patching, and failover
 * Supports Multi-AZ and read replicas
 * No OS-level maintenance required

-####  What is AWS Lambda?

-A serverless compute service that runs code in response to events.

-* No provisioning or managing servers
-* Pay only for execution time
-* Common triggers: API Gateway, S3 uploads, DynamoDB streams

 ####  Explain VPC Peering (3-way: A ↔ B ↔ C)?